apache/flink/docs/dev/stream/state/state.md

 val ttlConfig = StateTtlConfig
     .newBuilder(Time.seconds(1))
-    .cleanupInRocksdbCompactFilter
+    .cleanupInRocksdbCompactFilter(1000)
     .build
 {% endhighlight %}
 </div>
 </div>

 RocksDB compaction filter will query current timestamp, used to check expiration, from Flink every time after processing certain number of state entries.
-This number is 1000 by default.
-You can optionally change it and pass a custom value to `StateTtlConfig.newBuilder(...).cleanupInRocksdbCompactFilter(long queryTimeAfterNumEntries)` method.
+You can change it and pass a custom value to `StateTtlConfig.newBuilder(...).cleanupInRocksdbCompactFilter(long queryTimeAfterNumEntries)` method.
 Updating the timestamp more often can improve cleanup speed but it decreases compaction performance because it uses JNI call from native code.
+If you enable the default background cleanup then this strategy will be activated for RocksDB backend and the current timestamp will be queried each time 1000 entries have been processed.

 You can activate debug logs from the native code of RocksDB filter by activating debug level for `FlinkCompactionFilter`: